-You should ensure that, before the learner carries out the assessment, they speak to the management at the premises.
-This is to ensure that the learner can carry out the inspection without endangering their own health and safety (so that advice can be given on any restricted areas etc).
+You should ensure that before the learner carries out the assessment, they speak to the management at the premises.
+This is to ensure that the learner can carry out the inspection without endangering their own health and safety (so that advice can be given on any restricted areas, whether PPE must be worn etc).